MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-aad-connect-objects-attributes.md

 - Use the "Effective Access" feature in AD Users and Computers
 - Using the LDP tool, bind against the DC with the ADCA and try to read the failing object or attribute
 - Temporarily add the ADCA to the Enterprise Admins or Domain Admins and restart ADSync service - **But don't use this as a solution**.
 After confirming the permissions issue, remove the ADCA from any highly privileged groups and provide the required AD permissions directly to the ADCA
-- Engage Directory Services or network support team to help you troubleshoot the situation
+- Engage Directory Services or a network support team to help you troubleshoot the situation

 #### 4. AD Replications